-To confirm these observations in CD4+ T-cells, we generated stable Jurkat cell lines with the knockdown of individual, endogenous YTHDF1–3 proteins (Fig. 3A) and did not observe significant change in proliferation of the knockdown cells relative to parental or vector-control Jurkat cells (Fig. 3B).
-The partial knockdown of YTHDF1 or YTHDF3 in Jurkat cells increased HIV-1 infection by 3- to 4-fold (p<0.005), while YTHDF2 partial knockdown slightly increased viral infection (Fig. 3A and 3C).
-Furthermore, knockdown of individual, endogenous YTHDF1–3 proteins in activated primary CD4+ T-cells from healthy donors enhanced HIV-1 infection by approximately 2-fold (p<0.005) (Fig. 3D and 3E), confirming the effects observed in cell lines despite the less extent.
-The treatment of cells with the HIV-1 reverse transcriptase inhibitor azidothymidine (AZT) was used as a negative control to show the expected HIV-1 inhibition (Fig. 2B, 2E, 3C and 3E).
-Overall, these data suggest that overexpression of YTHDF1-3 proteins significantly inhibits HIV-1 infection, while knockdown of these proteins efficiently promotes HIV-1 gene expression.
-Thus, endogenous YTHDF1-3 proteins in CD4+ T-cells act as negative regulators to inhibit post-entry HIV-1 infection.
+To confirm these observations in CD4+ T-cells, we generated Jurkat cell lines with knockdown of individual, endogenous YTHDF1–3 proteins (Figure 3A) and did not observe a significant change in proliferation of the knockdown cells relative to parental or vector-control Jurkat cells (Figure 3B).
+The partial knockdown of YTHDF1 or YTHDF3 in Jurkat cells increased HIV-1 infection by 3- to 4-fold (P<0.005), while YTHDF2 knockdown slightly increased viral infection (Figure 3A and 3C) at 24 hpi.
+Furthermore, knockdown of individual, endogenous YTHDF1–3 proteins in activated primary CD4+ T-cells from healthy donors enhanced HIV-1 infection by approximately 2-fold (P<0.005) (Figure 3D and 3E), confirming the effects observed in cell lines despite a lesser extent.
+The treatment of cells with the HIV-1 reverse transcriptase inhibitor azidothymidine (AZT) was used as a negative control to show the expected HIV-1 inhibition (Figure 2B, 2E, 3C and 3E).
+Overall, these data suggest that overexpression of YTHDF1–3 proteins significantly inhibits HIV-1 infection, while knockdown of these proteins efficiently promotes HIV-1 gene expression.
+Thus, endogenous YTHDF1–3 proteins in CD4+ T-cells act as negative regulators to inhibit post-entry HIV-1 infection.

 YTHDF1–3 proteins inhibit HIV-1 infection by blocking viral reverse transcription.
 To investigate the mechanisms of HIV-1 inhibition by YTHDF1–3 proteins, we assessed the stage of HIV-1 life cycle affected by the YTHDF1–3 proteins.
-We first measured levels of HIV-1 late reverse transcription (RT) products in infected cells, which represent the levels of the full-length viral cDNA (32).
-Overexpression of each of the YTHDF1-3 proteins in HeLa cells significantly reduced the level of HIV-1 late RT products by 4- to 10-fold (p<0.005) compared to the vector control cells (Fig. 4A), suggesting that the inhibition of viral reverse transcription contributes to the impairment of post-entry HIV-1 infection.
-In contrast, the knockdown of individual YTHDF1–3 proteins in HeLa cells elevated the levels of HIV-1 late RT products by 2- to 3-fold compared to vector control cells (Fig. 4B).
-Furthermore, the level of HIV-1 2-LTR circles in infected HeLa cells, a surrogate marker of nuclear import of viral cDNA (33), was also significantly reduced over 10-fold (p<0.05) by overexpression of YTHDF1–3 proteins (Fig. 4C), corresponding to the reduced late RT products observed in this experiment.
-Using our established Jurkat cell lines with stable knockdown of individual YTHDF1–3 proteins (Fig. 3A), we found that the levels of HIV-1 late RT products were significantly increased in YTHDF1 down-regulated cells by 4.2-fold (p<0.05) compared to control cells, while the knockdown of YTHDF2 or YTHDF3 did not significantly affect late RT products (Fig. 4D).
-As a negative control, AZT-treated cells showed inhibition of HIV-1 post-entry infection as expected (Fig. 4A-D).
+We first measured levels of HIV-1 late reverse transcription (RT) products in infected cells, which represent the levels of the full-length viral cDNA (St Gelais et al., 2015).
+Overexpression of each of the YTHDF1–3 proteins in HeLa cells significantly reduced the level of HIV-1 late RT products by 4- to 10-fold (P<0.005) compared to the vector control cells at 24 hpi (Figure 4A), suggesting that the inhibition of viral reverse transcription contributes to the impairment of post-entry HIV-1 infection.
+In contrast, the knockdown of individual YTHDF1–3 proteins in HeLa cells elevated the levels of HIV-1 late RT products by 2- to 3-fold compared to vector control cells (Figure 4B).
+Furthermore, the level of HIV-1 2-LTR circles in infected HeLa cells, a surrogate marker of nuclear import of viral cDNA (Dong et al., 2007), was also significantly reduced over 10-fold (P<0.05) by overexpression of YTHDF1–3 proteins (Figure 4C), corresponding to the reduced late RT products observed in this experiment.
+Using our established Jurkat cell lines with stable knockdown of individual YTHDF1–3 proteins (Figure 3A), we found that the levels of HIV-1 late RT products were significantly increased in YTHDF1 down-regulated cells by 2.7-fold (P<0.05) compared to control cells, while the knockdown of YTHDF2 or YTHDF3 only increased late RT products by 20-30% (Figure 4D).
+As a negative control, AZT-treated cells showed inhibition of HIV-1 post-entry infection as expected (Figure 4A-D).